abgeana/cv-md5-collisions/README.md

    beginning there was no way to know what the exact size of the image would be.
 As such, the first set of collisions had an incorrect prefix, but a correct size.
 After the initial set of collisions, I fixed the prefix and redid the collisions with the correct prefix to generate images with a matching size.

+##### 3.1.2.
+Craft the collision prefix

+The collision prefix is directly fed to the `poc_no.sh` script which computes the **UniColl* blocks.

+If part 1 is being generated, then the collision prefix starts with the aforementioned PDF prefix.
+Otherwise, the collision prefix for all other parts is (TODO which file from the previous part).